Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [x] 1.12.1: Deletion button in condensed timeline
 - [x] 1.12.2: minor joyride update for FAQ regarding loading GeoJSON save files.
 - [x] 1.12.3: allow more general GeoJSON uploads (fixing issue #39)
-- [ ] 1.12.4: allow uploading a non custom geojson save file after previously loading a custom one
+- [ ] 1.12.4：Integrate region data showcasing: https://github.com/Yulin-W/making-history-sandbox/issues/41.
+Will need to first find a reliable data source
 - [ ] 1.13.0：Scenario updates: 304BC: Fourth War of the Diadochi (technically in the middle of the Fourth War; why this particular date was since it is effectively the first confirmed year after which the Diadochi have declared each of themselves kings, in effect officially breaking from Alexander's subordinate status).
   - [ ] 1.13.1: minor visual updates; make the condensed timeline indicator bar smaller
   - [ ] 1.13.2: Scenario: 1776: US Declaration of Independence
   - [ ] 1.13.3: Scenario: 1618 scenario, 30 years war begin
   - [ ] 1.13.4：Scenario: 218BC: Second Punic War
   - [ ] 1.13.5: Scenario: 270: Restorer of the World (Aurelian becomes Emperor of Rome)
+- [ ] 2.0.0: Code refactoring, bring up to standards of idiomatic javascript (consider possibility of typescript transition or at least reasonable amount of typing (whilst keeping some legacy javascript written functionalities))
+  - [ ] Typing
+  - [ ] Commenting
+  - [ ] Cleaning logic flow (currently has some chaotic concurrency thing going on I think for certain actions)
-- [ ] 1.14.0: Speed improvement to changing timeline entries, and maybe improving speed by not rerendering entire canvas on changing region hovered over or colored?
+- [ ] 2.1.0: Speed improvement to changing timeline entries, and maybe improving speed by not rerendering entire canvas on changing region hovered over or colored?
 Get performance upon timepoint switch to those of the old editor level.
 Main issue is the rerendering due to markets; can't really find a easy way without massive refactoring.
+- [ ] 2.1.1: allow uploading a non custom geojson save file after previously loading a custom one
-- [ ] 1.15.0: 1 click color modern countries mode (try to somehow use the basemap information ideally)
+- [ ] 2.2.0: 1 click color modern countries mode (try to somehow use the basemap information ideally)
   - Then in help tips, or tooltips, recommend using it aloneside a background map with nation borders, i.e. the black white map one
-- [ ] 1.16.0: 1776 scenario, US Independence
+- [ ] 2.3.0: 1776 scenario, US Independence
-- [ ] 1.16.1: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1
+- [ ] 2.3.1: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1

 ## Bugs